johanneshilden/sphere-demo/import/js/groundfork-js/README.md

 });

 /*
  * This is how you would interact with application resources.
-In this example, we
+Here we create a new
- * create a new 'recipe'.
-Nothing is commited to the server, so there is no network
+ * 'recipe'.
+The process is the same whether the device is online or offline.
- * activity involved.
  */

 var recipe = {